-arget Date Month & Year Oct.
+Target Date Month & Year Oct.
 2021 Jan.
-2022 Planned Enhancements to Controls (Actions) Target Date - revised IT incident management policy being Oct.
+2022 Planned Enhancements to Controls (Actions) Target Date Actions planned to further mitigate the risk -revised IT incident management policy being Oct.
 2021 developed - internal audit planned and will undertake Jan.
-2022 remedial work if identified Key Existing Management Controls calculation Controls that are already in place to stop the Actions planned to further mitigate the risk (Lilelihood X risk from occurring Impact) 4 - Protective systems Firewalls, anti- virus, internet scanning in place - Inhouse security monitoring and penetration testing - Systems have latest patches applied - Qyber liability insurance in place - User access controls limits access to data - Business Continuity Plan in place to enable support of key services Overall 4 Likelihood Impact (1-5) (1-5) see risk matrix to rig help scoring Likeliho (1-5) see risk g matrix to help scoring Risk Owner Name of person see risk owning/managing matrix to the risk help sconi A.Smith Effect What would happen if the risk occurred ? - An immediate disruption to services if systems are unavailable. - Loss of access to individual resident's records, creating a risk of harm to their health and wellbeing Loss of access to operational data e.g. payroll data, payment data for suppliers, case files etc Financial cost of the immediate response e.g. rebuilding systems and restoring data Financial cost of longer term recovery e.g. potentially buying new infrastructure and strengthening resilience to cyber attacks Damage to reputation / loss of trust amongst the residents of Surrey, and partner organisations.
-Causes The reason(s) giving rise to the risk There is a risk of a deliberate and - A deliberate attack by a cyber criminal or compromising IT systems and insider attack by a disgruntled employee or excompromising IT systems and compromising IT systems and compromising IT infrastructure government organisation can be wiewed as less neath and wellbeing.
-Compromising IT systems and critical IT infrastructure government organisation can be wiewed as less health and wellbeing.
-Risk Title Inique ref.
-A short summary explain the risk to to be roovided y Risk There is a risk of a deliberate and / or targeted cyber attack compromising IT systems and critical IT infrastructure Risk ID Unique ref. no. to be provided by Risk Manager Example:
+2022 remedial work if identified Key Existing Management Controls calculation Controls that are already in place to stop the Actions planned to further mitigate the risk (Likelihood X. risk from occurring Impact) 4 - Protective systems Firewalls, anti- virus, internet scanning in place - Inhouse security monitoring and penetration testing - Systems have latest patches applied - Cyber liability insurance in place - User access controls limits access to data - Business Continuity Plan in place to enable support of key services Overall Score ব Likelihood Impact (1-5) see risk matrix to ng help scoring Likeliho (1-5) see risk g matrix to help scoring Risk Owner Name of person see risk owning/managing matrix to the risk help sconi A.Smith ffect What would happen if the risk occurred ? - An immediate disruption to services if systems are unavailable Loss of access to individual resident's records, creating a risk of harm to their health and wellbeing Loss of access to operational data e.g. payroll data, payment data for suppliers, case files etc Financial cost of the immediate response e.g. rebuilding systems and restoring data Financial cost of fonger term recovery e.g. potentially buying new infrastructure and strengthening resilience to cyber attacks Damage to reputation / loss of trust amongst the residents of Surrey, and partner organisations.
+Causes The reason(s) giving rise to the risk There is a risk of a deliberate and - A deliberate attack by a cyber criminal or compromising IT systems and employee.
+Compromising IT infrastructure State linked cyber crime attacks - a local records, creating a risk of harm to their government organisation can be wiewed as less health and wellbeing.
+Loss of access to operational data e.g. systems.
+Lack of understanding amongst workforce of case files etc. Cost of access to operational data e.g. payroll data, payment data for suppliers, - Lack of understanding amongst workforce of case files etc. Financial cost of the immediate response chehavioural and technical case files etc. Financial cost of longer term recovery e.g. (behavioural and technical). case files etc. Financial cost of longer term recovery e.g. (behavioural and technical). case files etc. case files Risk Title f.
+A short summary explain the risk He: There is a risk of a deliberate and / or targeted cyber attack compromising IT systems and critical IT infrastructure Risk ID Unique re no. to be provided by Risk Manager Ekamp